 A nurse informatics salary potential is very good as this is a growing field and is an in-demand job with many employment options.
 In this century, nursing and healthcare are connected to informatics and technology, so informatics nurses must stay updated on their training and education.

-Nurse informaticists work in many different settings, including clinics, hospitals, universities, consulting firms, large organizations, and various healthcare facilities.
-Because nursing informatics is such a broad field, it offers an equally wide range of employment opportunities each offering very good salary potential.
+Nurse informaticists work in many settings, including clinics, hospitals, universities, consulting firms, large organizations, and healthcare facilities.
+Because nursing informatics is such a broad field, it offers many employment opportunities, each offering very good salary potential.

 What is Nursing Informatics?